 The village of Saint-Benoit-sur-Loire - and the abbey that attracts the visitors here - are found to the south west of Orleans in the Loiret department - hence a reasonable distance to the east of most of the 'attractions' of the Loire Valley.

-Saint Benoît-sur-Loire: The ancient Abbey of Fleury
+The ancient Abbey of Fleury in Saint Benoît-sur-Loire

 The ancient Abbey of Fleury was built over about 200 years, being consecrated in 1218.
 An important and exciting religious building, the abbey is worthy of being seen and appreciated not only for its history, but also for the impressive architecture that combines the powerful Romanesque style with the more slender Gothic style.